 Financial planning is one of the most popular reasons that people use to plan out their lives.
 Think about your future retirement age and consider how you wish to spend those years.
-Depending upon the lifestyle you would like to maintain, it may be a good idea to start a separate retirement fund.
-If saving money from your pay cheque is a challenge, then try setting a monthly spending budget.
+Depending on the lifestyle you would like to maintain, it may be a good idea to start a separate retirement fund.
+If saving money from your paycheque is a challenge, then try setting a monthly spending budget.
 You can plan to spend 50% of your salary on essentials like rent, groceries and bills.
 The rest can be further divided into 30% of discrete spending and 20% savings.

 Explore more articles

 - FAQ: What is counselling experience and how do you gain it?

 - What is health informatics?
 (Career and skills guide)